loom-cookbooks/mode_example/README.md

 ## Overview

-If you're new to Ruby, you might be unfamiliar with the difference between strings, integers, and octal numbers.
+If you're new to Ruby, you might be unfamiliar with how Ruby interprets and coerces strings, integers, and octal numbers.
 Take a look at the following examples.

 ```ruby
 irb(main):001:0> puts 'this is a string'